NuclearDataProject/MissingReferences/README.md

 # MissingReferences
-This repository lists the missing references in an evaluation
+This repository lists the missing references (as NSR key numbers) in an evaluation.

+## Author
+Kiana Setoodehnia, 6/23/2023.